jirotubuyaki/ThunderBayesR/README.md

 First several durations of iterations which are called burn_in are error ranges.
 For that reason, burn_in durations are abandoned.

 ### Cluster Entropy
 Entropy expresses ambiguity of Clustering.
-As the result of simulation, data x_i joins in a particular table.
+As a result of simulation, data x_i joins in a particular table.
 From the total numbers n_k of the particular table k at the last iteration, a probability p_k at each cluster k is calculated.
 The entropy equation is given by

 ![equa](./readme_images/equation_4.png "eque")